Advertisement

 Avoiding AWOL is essential for maintaining a strong professional record.
 Employees should always follow proper communication and leave procedures.

-Some effective ways to avoid AWOL include:
+Some effective ways to avoid being AWOL include:

-• Using official leave systems properly
+• How to use official leave systems correctly

 Returning from Being AWOL